Aldeyjarfoss waterfall in the Skjálfandafljót river in North Iceland is one of the most beautiful waterfalls I have ever seen in my country.

 Aldeyjarfoss waterfall

-I have visited Bárðardalur and Aldeyjarfoss in August and September when the gravel roads have been in ok condition, and during our first visit back in 2015 we drove up to the parking lot by the falls in our 2WD.
+I have visited Bárðardalur and Aldeyjarfoss in August and September when the gravel roads were in good condition, and during our first visit back in 2015, we drove up to the parking lot by the falls in our 2WD.

 You have to open a gate that marks the boundaries between the normal road 842 and the mountain road F-26.
 Remember to close the gate behind you.